pypeit/PypeIt/doc/pypeit_file.rst

 the file.

-We *recommend* that you generate a unique PypeIt file for each instrument setup (modulo detectors) or for each target.
+We *recommend* that you generate a unique PypeIt file for each instrument setup (modulo detectors) or for each mask.
 It is possible that you will need to modify the settings for different gratings, etc.  It will also enable you to more easily customize the associated calibration files to process.